CPVC VS PVC | The Definitive Guide

 Chemical Resistance

-Thermoplastics’ exceptional chemical properties make them increasingly popular amongst traditional metal enthusiasts.
-CPVC and PVC are inert to most acids, salts, bases, and aliphatic hydrocarbons.
-That ability extends their service life by years and sometimes even decades.
-Chemical resistance, without a doubt, is a distinct advantage for both PVC and CPVC.
+The exceptional chemical properties of plastics have gained popularity among traditional metal enthusiasts.
+Both CPVC and PVC exhibit inertness towards most acids, salts, bases, and aliphatic hydrocarbons, significantly prolonging their service life by years or even decades.

-Paradoxically, CPVC’s high chlorine makes it vulnerable to ammonia and other amines, whereas PVC excels because of its non-existent chlorine content.
+Paradoxically, CPVC’s high chlorine content renders it vulnerable to ammonia and other amines, whereas PVC excels in such situations due to its absence of chlorine.

 Source - corzan.com